TomCoded/beautify/README.md

 ### Photon Mapper

-This is a photon mapper built without modern graphics libraries.
+This is a photon mapper built without substantial use of graphics libraries.

 - Reads and parses complex scene files into a scene including lights, objects, shapes, materials, and fixed and dynamic transformations.
 - Distributes the scene to multple processes.